 - EMJMD scholarships are linked to a specific programme.
 To benefit from this scholarship, you must have applied, been selected as a scholarship holder and then have administratively enrolled in the RADMEP programme.
 Therefore, administrative and academic eligibility criteria for RADMEP selection apply .

-- Applicants should apply to RADMEP programme before the first deadline to allow selection committee to consider them for an EMJMD attribution.
+- Applicants should apply to RADMEP programme before the deadline to allow selection committee to consider them for an EMJMD attribution.

 - In addition, applicants wishing to be considered for an EMJMD scholarship along with their application should make sure that they cannot at the same time be beneficiaries of a grant for student or staff mobility in the framework of other higher education programmes funded by the European Union budget, and vice versa.
 Please note as well that scholarships holders are awarded for a student’s participation in the complete EMJMD programme and cannot transfer university credits from course taken prior to their enrollment […] for the purpose of reducing their mandatory activities in the joint programme.
 (Erasmus+ programme guide 2020)